ERROR244/ft_printf/README.md

 # ft_printf
 Because ft_putnbr() and ft_putstr() aren’t enough\
-The goal of this project is pretty straightforward. recode printf() c finction.\
+The goal of this project is pretty straightforward. recode printf() c function.\

 # library
 Write a library that contains ft_printf(), a function that will mimic the original printf():\